Kansas Issues Revised Fish Consumption Advisories

 - The Arkansas River from the Lincoln Street dam in Wichita downstream to the confluence with Cowskin Creek near Belle Plaine (Sedgwick and Sumner counties); bottom-feeding fish because of PCBs.

-Kansas recommends restricting consumption of all types of fish to one meal per month from the following location because of mercury and polychlorinated biphenyls (PCBs):
+Kansas recommends restricting consumption of bottom-feeding fish to one meal per month from the following location because of PCBs:

 - The Little Arkansas River from the Main Street Bridge immediately west of Valley Center to the confluence with the Arkansas River in Wichita (Sedgwick County).